darshan-balar2400/CREDITY/README.md

 ## Referencing Documentation

-You can refer to the `document.docx` file located in the project directory for additional documentation and information.
+You can refer to the `documentation.docx` file located in the project directory for additional documentation and information.

 # #Website Screenshots